 Spondylolisthesis

 Spondylolisthesis is a spinal condition wherein one of the vertebrae in the lumbar region slips out of place.
 The vertebra might slip onto the vertebra underneath, leading to increased friction, pain, and numbness.
 If the vertebra slips too far, it might pinch the surrounding nerve roots that send signals to various parts of the body, leading to radiating pains down the legs and buttocks.
-The anterior lumbar interbody fusion in Long Island procedure restores the vertebra to the correct position and fuses the two adjacent vertebrae, restoring lumbar stability.
+The anterior lumbar interbody fusion on Long Island procedure restores the vertebra to the correct position and fuses the two adjacent vertebrae, restoring lumbar stability.

 ALIF: Benefits

-• Performed as a minimally invasive procedure
+- Performed as a minimally invasive procedure

-• Fuses the two adjacent vertebrae to restore lumbar stability
+- Fuses the two adjacent vertebrae to restore lumbar stability

-• Removes the damaged or diseased intervertebral disc
+- Removes the damaged or diseased intervertebral disc

-• Alleviates the symptoms of nerve compression, such as radiating pain
+- Alleviates the symptoms of nerve compression, such as radiating pain

-• Alleviates lower back and leg pain
+- Alleviates lower back and leg pain

-• Involves minimal downtime and recovery period
+- Involves minimal downtime and recovery period

 ALIF: Your Journey